BerndiVader/MythicMobsExtension/README.md

 ## playerspin mechanic:

 spin the player target around.
+Use the `isspinning` condition to determine if  the player is already spinning around.

 ##### `- playerspin{d=[duration_ticks];s=[spin_speed]} @any_player_targeter ~onDamaged`